 Abby Hammes has a lot on her plate.
-During the normal work-week Abby is busy as a paralegal at O’Keeffe O’Brien Lyson Foss, a law firm in Fargo.
+During the normal work-week Abby is busy as a paralegal at O’Keeffe O’Brien Lyson Attorneys, a law firm in Fargo.
 Abby works closely with family lawyer Tracy Lyson, provides administrative support in civil and commercial litigation actions for attorney Sean Foss, and assists attorney Stephen Welle with estate planning and probate matters.
 But that’s not really the most important job in her life.

 Abby’s mom Renee was diagnosed 18 months ago with Lou Gehrig ’s disease, also known as ALS.
 Abby is her primary caregiver.
 Abby and her mom have been and continue to be extremely involved in efforts to put the spotlight on ALS, doing everything they can to help increase attention to research and fund support for other families in similar situations.

 This past May found Abby and her mom in Washington, DC meeting with North Dakota Congressional representatives, telling their stories and advocating for support of specific policy initiatives.
 One of the issues they are working hard on is to waive the five-month waiting period for Social Security Disability benefits for people with ALS.
 In addition Abby and Renee have been trying to focus attention on the enactment of the Dormant Therapies Act which would provide pharmaceutical companies with a greater incentive to develop drugs for the treatment of ALS.
 They are also working to help ensure access to customized complex rehab technologies by addressing how Medicare covers those items.